skillrepos/cursor/labs.md

 - Protect existing routes
 - Add tests

+## Multi-Agent Capabilities (Cursor 2.0)

+Cursor 2.0 can run multiple agents in parallel for complex tasks:
+- Each agent follows your .cursorrules automatically
+- Useful for comparing different implementation approaches
+- Agents work in isolated environments to prevent conflicts
+- Great for complex features where you want to try multiple solutions

+This advanced capability is available but not required for most workflows.

 ## Tips for Better Results

 **Good Request**: "Add user search endpoint with pagination.
 Return max 50 results per page."